pmccarthy/architecture/rfcs/0000-single-cluster-dnspolicy.md

 ```

 In the example the `api` listener has a hostname `myapp.mn.hcpapps.net` that matches a hosted zone being managed by the provider referenced `my-route53-credentials` in the DNSPolicy.
-As the `simple` strategy is set in the DNSPolicy a DNSRecord resource with the following contents will be created:
+As the `simple` routing strategy is set in the DNSPolicy a DNSRecord resource with the following contents will be created:

 ```yaml
 apiVersion: kuadrant.io/v1alpha1